 - Larger diameter hoses are for heavy-duty watering tasks.
 Commercial landscapers are more likely to use lengthy 3/4-inch diameter hoses than homeowners.

 - Metal fittings, usually brass, are more durable than plastic.
 They also come in zinc and aluminum.
-Metal hose fittings are harder to tighten on the spigot.
+They can be

 - Plastic fittings may be made of nylon or thermoplastic.
 They attach easier than metal ones.